Clay nail: King Entemena

-King Entemena's nail is a prime example of a clay nail in excellent condition, as well as a detailed story.
+King Entemena's nail is a prime example of a clay nail in excellent condition, as well as possessing a detailed story.
 He was king of Lagash towards the late-middle of the 3rd millennium BC.

 King Hammurabi

 One of King Hammurabi's clay nails was acquired in March 1938 from an antique dealer.
-The nail, although fully preserved, is missing almost the entire shaft.
+The nail “head,” although fully preserved, is missing almost the entire shaft.
 The head has a diameter of 187 millimeters.
 In comparison, the shaft at the base is 110 millimeters in diameter.
 Both the head and shaft are inscribed with cuneiform writing in Akkadian.
 There are three columns of text on the head of the nail; the first column on the upper half having dulled over the course of centuries, and the lower half of the third column broken off.
 The clay nail bears the number A 24645 at the Oriental Institute, the University of Chicago's archaeology museum.

 There are two replicas of the clay nail with the same inscription located at the University of Pennsylvania Museum and the Oxford Museum.
 However, each were transliterated and translated differently.
 The Philadelphia version is filled with missing text, although the complication was solved with the help of the Chicago version.
 Simultaneously, the Oxford text gives the Sumerian version.
 All three clay nails are now preserved in each of their respected locations.
 They are easily recognized to be from the Hammurabi period due to their distinct style of having a mushroom shape, broad heads, and short shafts.